rod-chapman/SPARKNaCl/README.md

 ## Latest news

+### 11th March 2021

+* The PRNG package ("random") has been removed from the core library.
+Provision of a cryptographically secure RNG is inherently target-dependent, so was hindering portability of the library.
+It is now up to clients to supply their own PRNG or TRNG as appropriate.
+This also entails a small change to the API for the "Keypair" procedures.
+* As a result of removing the RNG package, the entire SPARKNaCl library is now "Pure", as defined by Ada RM 10.2.1.
+This simplifies packaging and integration, especially for mixed-language projects, where calling (for example) from C might be required.

 ### 4th March 2021

 * More performance tuning reported [here](https://blog.adacore.com/doubling-the-performance-of-sparknacl-again).
 This blog also reports code size and worst-case stack usage for all popular optimization levels.